ebanks31/BlogApplication/README.md

 3.)
 DTO layer
 4.)
 Service layer

-I am looking to include Spring Security sometime later.
+I am looking to include the Spring Security library at a later time.

 <b>Frontend</b>